-The notion of chain-recurrence was introduced in Thurston's paper \cite[p.\,24-25]{ThM}.
-We use an equivalent condition which appeared in the same paper. \begin{definition} A geodesic lamination is said to be {\em chain-recurrent} if it is a Hausdorff limit of a sequence of disjoint unions of closed geodesics. \end{definition} The notion of chain-recurrence does not depend on the choice of hyperbolic metric on $S$.
+Chain-recurrence was introduced in Thurston's paper \cite[p.\,24-25]{ThM}.
+We use, as a definition, a characterisation of chain-recurrence which is contained in the same paper. \begin{definition} A geodesic lamination is said to be {\em chain-recurrent} if it is a Hausdorff limit of a sequence of disjoint unions of closed geodesics. \end{definition} The notion of chain-recurrence does not depend on the choice of the underlying hyperbolic metric on $S$.
 Any geodesic lamination $\lambda$ has a unique maximal (in the sense of inclusion) chain-recurrent sublamination, which we denote by $\lambda^\CR$.
-It is always the case that $\lambda^\CR \neq \emptyset$ since a minimal component of $\lambda$ is always chain-recurrent.
-Also it is easy to see that a Hausdorff limit of chain-recurrent geodesic laminations is also chain-recurrent.
+We always have $\lambda^\CR \neq \emptyset$ since a minimal component of $\lambda$ is always chain-recurrent.
+It is easy to see by a diagonal argument that a Hausdorff limit of chain-recurrent geodesic laminations is also chain-recurrent.
 A chain-recurrent geodesic lamination $\mu$ is said to be \emph{maximal} if there is no chain-recurrent geodesic lamination on $S$ properly containing it.

 We shall also use the following notion.
 On a closed hyperbolic surface $S$, a geodesic lamination $\lambda$ is said to be \emph{complete} if every connected component of $S \setminus \lambda$ is an ideal triangle.